vesoft-inc/nebula-flink-connector/README.md

 </dependency>
 ```

-## Prerequisites

-To use Nebula-Flink-Connector, do a check of these:

-- Java 8 or a later version is installed.
-- Nebula Graph v2.0 is deployed.
-For more information, see [Deployment and installation of Nebula Graph](https://docs.nebula-graph.io/2.0/4.deployment-and-installation/1.resource-preparations/ "Click to go to Nebula Graph website").

 ## Example

-To write data into Nebula Graph using Flink:
+To write data into Nebula Graph using Flink.
 ```
 StreamExecutionEnvironment env = StreamExecutionEnvironment.getExecutionEnvironment();
 NebulaClientOptions nebulaClientOptions = new NebulaClientOptions.NebulaClientOptionsBuilder()